At a glance

 - you are relying on legitimate interests as your basis for processing, the individual objects to the processing of their data, and there is no overriding legitimate interest to continue this processing;

 - you are processing the personal data for direct marketing purposes and the individual objects to that processing;

 - you have processed the personal data unlawfully (ie in breach of the lawfulness requirement of the 1st principle);

 - you have to do it to comply with a legal obligation; or

 - you have processed the personal data to offer information society services to a child.

 There is an emphasis on the right to have personal data erased if the request relates to data collected from children.
-This reflects the enhanced protection of children’s information, especially in online environments, under the GDPR.
+This reflects the enhanced protection of children’s information, especially in online environments, under the UK GDPR.

 Therefore, if you process data collected from children, you should give particular weight to any request for erasure if the processing of the data is based upon consent given by a child – especially any processing of their personal data on the internet.
 This is still the case when the data subject is no longer a child, because a child may not have been fully aware of the risks involved in the processing at the time of consent.